Reference

 Route operations

-Route operations configure the capability itself. id, batch, and error go before from() -- if called after an existing route, they are staged for the next from(). from() defines the source and creates the capability.
+Route operations configure the capability itself. id, title, description, input, output, tag, batch, and route-scope error go before from(); if called after an existing route, they are staged for the next from(). from() defines the source and creates the capability. error is dual-mode: when chained AFTER from() it becomes a step-scope wrapper around the next step (see the error section below).

 id